 Undoubtedly amongst the most remote camps in Southern Africa, Serra Cafema is only reachable by a three hour light aircraft trip from Windhoek.
 The Kunene River is the only permanent source of water in this region, the river creating a lush oasis along its banks - a winding band of green surrounded by the lunar like landscape of the Namib Desert which stretches to the Serra Cafema mountain range in the north.

 Serra Cafema is an intimate, peaceful camp with a unique mix of rustic and luxury elements nestled amongst the shady Albida trees on the banks of the Kunene.
-Rapids just below camp provide a calming ambiance with guests often lulled into dreamland by the gurgling waters after a hard day exploring one of the driest, starkly beautiful regions in the world.
+Rapids just below camp provide a calming ambiance with guests often lulled into dreamland by the gurgling waters after a hard day exploring one of the driest, most starkly beautiful regions in the world.

-Accommodation at Serra Cafema consists of eight riverside Meru-style canvas and thatched chalets on spacious, elevated decks blended craftily into the picturesque surroundings.
+Accommodation at Serra Cafema consists of eight riverside Meru-style wood, canvas and thatched chalets on spacious, elevated decks blended seamlessly into the picturesque surroundings.
 Each fully furnished tent has an en-suite bathroom, ceiling fan and mosquito nets as well as bug repellent.
-A late afternoon spent lounging on the front deck soaking up the breathtaking vistas of this contrasting wilderness is an absolute must.
+A late afternoon spent lounging on the front deck soaking up the breath-taking vistas of this contrasting wilderness is an absolute must.
 Serra Cafema also has an intimate, luxurious honeymoon chalet, with possibly the best view of all.
 The Serra Cafema Ozonganda, or main area, comprises indoor and outdoor dining areas, sunken lounge, river bar, library, curio shop and swimming pool, all sharing views of the Kunene River.
 There are set daily menus for breakfast, lunch and dinner with tea/coffee available throughout the day.

-The camp is booked on an all inclusive basis with accommodation, all meals and drinks (no premium drinks), activities and laundry service.
+This camp is booked on an all inclusive basis with accommodation, all meals and drinks (no premium drinks), activities and laundry service.
 Children as of 6 years old are welcomed here upon request.